 This is how you install the Passive Volume Kit (PE-0400-00) when only using a set of ghost loaded saddles or a ghost loaded bridge without a preamp.

-Wire a blend pot to an Acousti-Phonic.
-It's the same as a regular Acousti-Phonic installation, only the mag pot is reverse0wired to work in the opposite direction.
+It's the same as a regular Acousti-Phonic installation, only the mag pot is reversed wired to work in the opposite direction.
 Note that you actually get more control over your sound with separate pots because it allows you to control how hard each pickup drives effects down the line.
 A blend pot always mixes one signal at full-volume with the other at partial volume.

 This operates the Acousti-Phonic in Mono mode only with power switched by the Ring and Sleeve contacts of a standard, stereo, TRS jack.
 This may be a useful option for guitars that can't use the Stereo Switched Jack, such a those with a deep barrel jack.
 There is no stereo mode available in this configuration.

 This is a solution for guitars with deep barrel jacks.
-The Switchcraft Switchjack has four lugs like the Stereo Switched Jack that comes with the Acousti-Phonic, but the switch works in the opposite way, so it can't be wired the same.
+The Switchcraft Switch jack has four lugs like the Stereo Switched Jack that comes with the Acousti-Phonic, but the switch works in the opposite way, so it can't be wired the same.
 This wiring delivers both Mono and Stereo modes.
-Note the Switchjack is designed for acoustic guitars and comes with a strap-nut, but this can be removed and replace with a regular but for use with electric guitars.
+Note the Switch jack is designed for acoustic guitars and comes with a strap-nut, but this can be removed and replace with a regular nut for use with electric guitars.

 The mags go straight to the ring of the Stereo Switched jack, instead of going through the Acousti-Phonic (true bypass).
 There is no blended (mono) mode available in this configuration.
 When you insert a stereo 1/4" plug you get mags on the Ring and acoustic on the Tip.
 When you insert a mono 1/4" plug, you get acoustic on the Tip only.
-The Acousti-Phonic is held in mono mode by grounding the ring contact permanently, but the signal going into it is acoustic, so that's all that appears on the Tip.
+The Acousti-Phonic is held in mono mode by grounding the ring contact permanently.

 Mags go straight out to one 1/4" jack (true bypass) and acoustic goes to another 1/4" jack, the Stereo Switched Jack that comes with the Acousti-Phonic.
 The Acousti-Phonic is help in mono mode by grounding the ring contact permanently, but the only signal going into it is acoustic, so that's all that appears on the Tip.
 There is no Blend mode in this configuration.